Here is an overview of our current recommended SOLIDWORKS 2019 hardware. Please browse through this FAQ for more specific information.

 - Internet Connection: High speed broadband connection for downloading service packs

 - File Storage: SOLIDWORKS PDM Standard or SOLIDWORKS PDM Professional

-What are the minimum hardware requirements for SOLIDWORKS 2018?
+What are the minimum SOLIDWORKS 2019 hardware requirements?

-The minimum requirements can be found on the SOLIDWORKS System Requirements website.
+The minimum SOLIDWORKS 2019 hardware requirements can be found on the SOLIDWORKS System Requirements web page.